-A.MRTD\Manufact Travel document manufacturing on steps 4 to 6

-It is assumed that appropriate functionality testing of the travel document is used.
+A.MRTD_Manufact Travel document manufacturing on steps 4 to 6 It is assumed that approp It is assumed that appropriate functionality testing of the travel document is used.
 It is assumed that security procedures are used during all manufacturing and test operations to maintain confidentiality and integrity of the travel document and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorized use).